-a.
 Credit risk

 Credit risk is the risk of potential loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk is primarily attributable to its cash and cash equivalents.
+The Company's credit risk is primarily attributable to its cash and cash equivalents and the amount receivable from Karus Gold.

 The Company has assessed its exposure to credit risk on its cash and cash equivalents and has determined that such risk is minimal.
 The majority of the Company's cash is held with reputable financial institutions in Canada.
+The Company also considers the credit risk related to the amount receivable from Karus Gold as insignificant and expects to collect the amount within one year.

-b.
 Liquidity risk

 Liquidity risk is the risk that the Company is not able to meet its financial obligations as they fall due.
-As at March 31, 2022, the Company had working capital of \$2,157,072 and it does not have any long term monetary liabilities.
+As at June 30, 2022, the Company had working capital of \$673,537 and it does not have any long term monetary liabilities.
 The Company will seek additional financing through debt or equity offerings, but there can be no assurance that such financing will be available on terms acceptable to the Company or at all.
 The Company's approach to managing liquidity risk is to endeavor to ensure that it will have sufficient liquidity to meet liabilities when they fall due.
-As at March 31, 2022, the Company had cash of \$2,345,763 to settle current liabilities of \$512,910.
+As at June 30, 2022, the Company had cash of \$1,427,460 to settle current liabilities of \$1,064,733.
 The Company's financial liabilities have contractual maturities of 30 days or are due on demand and are subject to normal trade terms.
 See Liquidity, Capital Resources and Going Concern" for more information.

-c.
 Interest rate risk

 Interest rate risk is the risk arising from the effect of changes in prevailing interest rates on the Company's financial instruments.
-The Company holds its cash and cash equivalents on which it earns variable rates of interest, and may therefore be subject to a certain amount of risk, though this risk is immaterial.
+The Company holds its cash and cash equivalents on which it earns variable rates of interest and may therefore be subject to a certain amount of risk, though this risk is immaterial.

-d.
 Foreign currency risk